ZakariyaM/quiz-manager/README.md

     To verify node was installed please enter `node-v` on one of the open terminals, you should now see the version, if not please refollow the steps to install node again.
 Please now run `npm install` on both open terminals which should install all the node modules needed and dependencies to your machine.
 If this fails try running `npm install -g express` or `npm update`.

+5. Before running both packages updates need to be made to the code.
+    - Firstly, in the `react-quiz-bakcend` package, navigate to the `index.js` file and update the `origin` within the `corsConfig` from `https://quiz-manager-frontend.vercel.app` to `*`.
+    - Secondly, in the `react-quiz-frontend` package, navigate to the `constant.js` file and update the current value with the below:
+    ```
+    const constants = {
+        API_ENDPOINT_BASE_URL: "localhost:5002"
+    };
+    ```

-5. After succesfully installing all node modules, the terminal may raise some vulnerabilites which is in regards to some node modules not using the latest version, these can be ignored!
-Please now go ahead and run `npm start` on the terminal in the filepath of `react-quiz-server` first to get the database and backend running followed by running `npm start` on the other terminal `react-quiz` to run the frontend.
+6. After succesfully installing all node modules and updating the values, the terminal may raise some vulnerabilites which is in regards to some node modules not using the latest version, these can be ignored!
+Please now go ahead and run `npm start` on the terminal in the filepath of `react-quiz-bakcend` first to get the database and backend running followed by running `npm start` on the other terminal `react-quiz-frontend` to run the frontend.
 If unsure which terminal is in which repository, please run `pwd` which should tell you where you currently are for each of the terminals. e.g
 ```
 /Users/zkariy/Documents/quiz-manager/react-quiz-frontend
 ```

-6. Once running a browser should open up of the page and application, login details can be found below.
+7. Once running a browser should open up of the page and application, login details can be found below.
 However if nothing opens, please navigate to this URL - `http://localhost:3000/`

 ### User details
 Admin Account - this record was added as pre-configured data already, it isn't possible to register as an admin user, it will always be a regular account.
 - Username: admin
 - Password: admin

-# Instructions on how to run unit tests
-- Firstly, ensure that the package `react-quiz-backend` is running, to get it up and running please follow the above commands in setup instructions.
-From here open a new split terminal and cd into `react-quiz-backend`, so you should now have 2 terminals that are both in the same directory `react-quiz-backend`.
-One with the server running and one not, from here run the command `npm test` which will now run all the unit tests and will display the result of all cases.

-e.g `15 passing` should be seen on the CLI after having run `npm test`.

 Regular Account
 - Go ahead and register a new one for yourself!

-### Common Issue
+### Common Issue for running on local
 - `npm: command not found` - please ensure node.js is installed and if it already is, please re-install it on their [website](https://nodejs.org/en/download)